mslapek/comparedirs/README.md

 pause
 ```

-SD card can be determinded also by volume label, such as EBKSD
+SD card can be determined also by volume label, such as EBKSD
 ([reference a volume drive by label on SO]).

 ```bat